2026 OAF Board of Directors

 The OAF Staff

-Rebecca stepped into the role of Foundation Coordinator in January 2024, after serving on the OAF’s board of directors for the last two years.
+Rebecca stepped into the role of Foundation Director in January 2024, after serving on the OAF’s board of directors for the last two years.
 Rebecca grew up in the Lake Country area, returning to Oconomowoc in 2006.
-As a writer and photojournalist for nearly 25 years, she has had the opportunity to cover positive feature stories for the Oconomowoc Arts Center, community newspapers and publications, and nonprofit organizations.
-Rebecca also serves on the board for the Oconomowoc Scholarship Fund, and most recently for Family Promise of Waukesha County and Oconomowoc High School Band Aids.
+As a writer and photojournalist for more than 25 years, she has had the opportunity to cover positive feature stories for the Oconomowoc Arts Center, community newspapers and publications, and nonprofit organizations.
+Rebecca has also served on the board for the Oconomowoc Scholarship Fund, and most recently for Family Promise of Waukesha County and Oconomowoc High School Band Aids.
 She and her husband Bill and their two daughters live alongside a beautiful little lake just outside of Oconomowoc.

 Will JanischSenior Philanthropic Adviser, Greater Milwaukee Foundation